ArthurWash/myWebsite/readme.md

 6. A contact page

 This has been an interesting project, as I started this website back when I was fresh out of an HTML/CSS foundation course.
 The differences are very apparent between V1 and V2.
 In V2 (current version).
 I'm proud with how this came out!

+V2.1
+In this update, I fixed the mobile settings to make the website more mobile friendly.